 If you are thinking about the cost of a masonry fireplace in your backyard, one way to look at it is that you aren’t spending money.
 Outdoor upgrades such as patios and fireplaces average 150 percent return on investment for homeowners.
 Projects that greatly enhance a home tend to enjoy even higher returns.

-If you are considering an improvement, call Pinska Masonry for an estimate or more information on the cost of a masonry fireplace.
+If you are considering an improvement, call Pinska Masonry for an estimate or more information on a masonry fireplace price.